Pakistani clothing: Pakistani fashion

-Pakistani fashion has flourished well in the changing environment of the fashion world.
-Since Pakistan came into being, its fashion has been historically evolved from different phases and made its unique identity.
-At this time, Pakistani fashion is a combination of traditional and modern styles and it has become the cultural identification of Pakistan.
-Despite all modern trends, the regional and traditional dresses have developed their own significance as a symbol of native tradition.
-This regional fashion is not static but evolving.

 Pakistan Fashion Design Council, based in Lahore, organizes Fashion Week and Fashion Pakistan, based in Karachi, organizes fashion shows in that city.
 Credit goes to Ayesha Tammy Haq, a British-trained lawyer and chief executive of Fashion Pakistan, who came up with the idea for Pakistan’s first fashion week, held in November 2009.

 Pakistani fashion industry

 Pakistani fashion industry is introducing Pakistani traditional dresses all over the world as cultural representatives and is becoming a reason to introduce international trends in Pakistan.
 Pakistani media, Film Industry, and Internet have the biggest roles in promoting fashion in Pakistan.
 There are a lot of TV Channels, Magazines, Portals, and websites which are working only for the fashion industry.